 - the favorable settlement of a consolidated class action asserting claims of negligence, breach of fiduciary duty and unfair and deceptive practices, among others, and alleging that Morgan Stanley exposed their personal identifiable information by employing inadequate data security and vendor management procedures during a large-scale data security decommissioning project and a server refresh project.

-- PayPal Holdings, Inc. and several of its directors and executives in a putative securities class action and related shareholder derivative actions alleging that PayPal and certain officers made misrepresentations and omissions about the Company’s regulatory compliance.
+- PayPal Holdings, Inc. and several of its directors and executives in the dismissal of a securities class action and related shareholder derivative actions alleging that PayPal and certain officers made misrepresentations and omissions about the Company’s regulatory compliance.

 - SAP, a German multinational enterprise software company, in a longstanding dispute brought by business analytics provider Teradata, seeking more than $1 billion in damages in an action involving high-stakes antitrust and trade secret claims concerning SAP’s flagship product HANA.
 The dispute also includes counterclaims by SAP alleging Teradata’s infringement of several SAP patents, as well as follow-on patent litigation in the Northern District of California and in Germany.
 Following extensive discovery, SAP defeated Teradata’s antitrust and trade secret claims on summary judgment.
 Teradata is appealing the ruling while staying or dismissing without prejudice the remaining claims.